Shopify/shopify-api-ruby/BREAKING_CHANGES_FOR_V10.md

 ### 2. Session Changes
 `ShopifyAPI::Base` class has been removed, you can no longer activate session using `ShopifyAPI::Base.activate_session`.
 Instead, you can use
 `ShopifyAPI::Context.activate_session` to set the active session ([`ShopifyAPI::Auth::Session`](#shopifyapiauthsesion)).
 If you're using the [ShopifyApp](https://github.com/Shopify/shopify_app) gem in a Rails app, you don't have to manually set the active session if you use the included `ActiveSupport` concerns.
-See [Sesssion Docs](https://github.com/Shopify/shopify_app/blob/main/docs/shopify_app/sessions.md) from ShopifyApp gem.
+See [Session Docs](https://github.com/Shopify/shopify_app/blob/main/docs/shopify_app/sessions.md) from ShopifyApp gem.

 You can also manually specify the session to use without setting the active session by passing in the session object ([`ShopifyAPI::Auth::Session`](#shopifyapiauthsesion)) when instantiating new `ShopifyAPI::Clients` objects.
 If session is `nil`, it'll default to use active session from `ShopifyAPI::Context.active_session`.